-By saving our funds with housing and food, we could snorkel the Great Barrier Reef (even our four year old loved this!), immerse ourselves in the oldest rainforest in the world, and explore local Aboriginal culture.
+By saving our funds with housing and food, we could snorkel the Great Barrier Reef (even our four-year-old loved this!), immerse ourselves in the oldest rainforest in the world, and explore the local Aboriginal culture.

 Quicksilver Cruises is incredibly family-friendly and had kids’ snorkeling gear like fins, masks, life jackets, and wetsuits – even pool noodles – to make floating while snorkelling a breeze.
 With lifeguards on hand at all times, our kids could explore the reef with us (without us being overly-concerned about their whereabouts).

-And our day at Rainforestation, starting from the Kuranda Rail and ending with Skyrail was unforgettable.
-Ask my daughter, and she’ll tell you one of her highlights was holding a koala and feeding a kangaroo (not to mention seeing the best of Aussie animals like dingoes, crocodiles and a cassowary).
+And our day at Rainforestation, starting from the Kuranda Scenic Railway and ending with Skyrail Rainforest Cableway was unforgettable.
+Ask my daughter, and she’ll tell you one of her highlights was holding a koala and feeding a kangaroo (not to mention seeing the best of Aussie animals like dingoes, crocodiles, and a cassowary).
 Our boys loved the Army Duck jaunt through the rainforest river, learning which plants “want to kill you”.
-And the grownups among us were starstruck with the view from the Skyrail cablecar – not a bad way to see the oldest rainforest in the world.
+And the grownups among us were starstruck with the view from the Skyrail cable car – not a bad way to see the oldest rainforest in the world.

 Inspired for your next Queensland holiday?
 See these hot deals!